filipo18/uwcisak-filip-unit2/README.md

 **Types of variables in Modern C**
 1. Boolean - can hold only two values, 0 or 1.
 It uses only 1 byte
-1. Float - has a decimal point which is stored as 4bytes.
-Its the biggest variable we can use in Modern C
+1. Float - varaible with decimal point
 1. Word - stores an unsigned number from 0 to 65,535
 1. Long - extened numberical variable -2,147,483,648 to 2,147,483,647
 1. Char - stores a single character as a value